sharmaabhishekk/sharmaabhishekk.github.io/_projects/footage_event_data_sync.md

     parser.add_argument('-v', '--video_filename', type=str, help='The name of the match video in the footage directory.', required=True)
     parser.add_argument('-e', '--event_matchid', type=int, help='The name of the match_id/file_name for the Statsbomb JSON file.', required=True)
     parser.add_argument('-q', '--query', type=str, help='The pandas query to run to filter the timestamps', required=True)
     parser.add_argument('-t', '--video_timestamp', type=int, help='The video time to use to infer the match clock.
-Make sure this frame has the clock prominently displayed', required=True)
+Make sure this frame has the clock prominently displayed', required=True, default=20)

     args = parser.parse_args()